goedel-gang/manipesto/README.md

-# The Complete and Unabridges Rules of Pesten
+# The Complete and Unabridged Rules of Pesten

 Now with LaTeX!
 Compiled PDF included for your convenience.